Skip to main content

 How big do Yorkshire Terriers get?

-Most weigh 4–7 pounds and stand about 7–8 inches tall.
+Most weigh 4–7 pounds and stand about 7–8 inches tall at the shoulder.

 How long do Yorkshire Terriers live?